raspberrypilearning/music-maker/en/step_4.md

 <div>
  <video width="320" height="240" controls>
   <source src="images/step-4-demo.mp4" type="video/mp4">
-  Add interaction so that you can choose what sound the instrument has
+  Add interaction so that you can choose what instrument is used when a sound is played.
 </video>
 </div>
 </div>